syntithenai/opensnips/snips-react-satellite/README.md

 ### SnipsReactHotwordServer
-The hotword server
+The hotword server  component listens for hermes/hotword/toggleOn and toggleOff.
+When the hotword is toggled on, the browser starts listening for the hotword and sends hermes/dialogueServer/startSession when the hotword is detected.

+A choice of hotwords and hotword sensitivity is available in the config panel.

 ### SnipsReactMicrophone
 The speaker component listens for hermes/tts/startListening and stopListening and starts/stops streaming audio packets over mqtt.

 If the prop "enableServerHotword" is true.
 Audio packets are streamed between hermes/hotword/toggleOn and toggleOff as well.

-At this time the Snips hotword must be configured  (in snips.toml) with the siteId of any hotword satellites.
+At this time the Snips hotword must be configured  (in snips.toml) with the siteId of any hotword satellites and the browser siteId must be fixed to a configured value to be able to use server side hotword.

 ### SnipsReactTts